Marshal-Kalynchuk/Marshal-Kalynchuk/README.md

 ## Current Projects

-📚 Book Subscription Platform (Private Repository): This project is a testament to my ability to blend various technologies to create a comprehensive solution.
-Leveraging Ruby on Rails for robust backend functionality, Flutter for a seamless and responsive frontend experience, and Google Cloud Platform (GCP) for efficient and scalable cloud services, this book subscription platform represents the culmination of my skills in full-stack development.
-While the specifics of the project are private, the technology stack used underscores my focus on creating versatile and user-centric digital solutions.
+📚 Book Subscription Platform (Private Repository): This project showcases my ability to integrate a range of technologies into a comprehensive solution.
+Employing Ruby on Rails for a solid backend foundation, React for a dynamic and responsive frontend, and Google Cloud Platform (GCP) for scalable cloud services, this platform manages over 80,000 books.
+It represents the pinnacle of my skills in full-stack development, illustrating my commitment to building versatile, user-centric digital solutions.

-📝 Last Will Creation Platform (Private Repository): This project is where I honed my web development skills, particularly in Ruby on Rails.
-It's a platform designed for creating and managing last wills, utilizing a robust tech stack including Ruby on Rails, HTML, CSS, and JavaScript.
-Though it's not intended for launch, this project is pivotal in my journey as it significantly deepened my understanding of web technologies and back-end development.
-It remains private as it represents a substantial investment of time and learning.
+📝 Last Will Creation Platform (Private Repository): A pivotal project that refined my web development expertise, focusing on Ruby on Rails, HTML, CSS, and JavaScript.
+This platform is designed for the intricate process of creating and managing last wills, employing a comprehensive tech stack to ensure robust functionality.

-## Work Experience

-#### Micro Engineering Tech Inc.
-+ Software Engineering Intern

-#### RoboGarden Inc.
-+ Software Engineering Intern

 ### Resume and How to reach me
   + Download my resume [here](https://drive.google.com/file/d/1RM-j9lAFcfnN8CE_MdRM2TUkYzfvMAjb/view?usp=sharing)
   + LinkedIn: [Marshal Kalynchuk](https://www.linkedin.com/in/marshal-kalynchuk-328398236/)
-  + Email: marshalkalynchuk1@gmail.com